Vickie Rushton

 Vickie Marie Milagrosa Sausa Rushton-Abalos (born May 8, 1992) is a Filipino-British actress, model and beauty pageant titleholder who was crowned Mutya ng Pilipinas International 2011.
-Rushton eventually gained more exposure in the public eye when she became a housemate in Pinoy Big Brother: All In, where she finished 4th place.
+Rushton eventually gained more exposure in the public eye when she became a housemate in Pinoy Big Brother: All In, where she finished in 4th place.

 Pageantry

 Mutya ng Pilipinas

 On December 2, 2011, Rushton was crowned Mutya ng Pilipinas — International 2011 winner.
 It was in the same pageant where the would-be Miss International 2013, Bea Rose Santiago joined and placed as one of the 10 semi-finalists and was given a special title as Mutya ng Pilipinas Overseas.
 Being the Mutya ng Pilipinas 2011 winner, Rushton was supposed to represent the Philippines in the Miss Intercontinental 2011 pageant in Alicante, Spain.
 However, because of the delayed schedule of the local pageant, Kathleen Anne Po was handpicked to represent the Philippines instead.